 - 1 – File Explorer opens to “This PC”

 - 2 – File Explorer opens to Quick access

-- 3 – This is the undocumented stuff.
-If the value data is set to 3 (not configurable via Folder Options dialog), File Explorer defaults to “Downloads” folder.
+- 3 – This is undocumented.
+If the value data is set to 3 (not configurable via Folder Options dialog), File Explorer opens to the Downloads folder.

 One of the Windows 10 Anniversary Update insider preview builds included “Downloads” in the drop-down list, and Microsoft removed the option in the subsequent releases.
-However, the registry edit still works in v1607 RTM.
+However, the registry edit still works in version 1903 through 20H2.

 About the author